By Trae Jacobs,

 - The TV screen keeps flickering.

-- Picture fades on some areas of the screen when TV is on.
+- The picture fades on some areas of the screen when the TV is on.

-- Image on the TV is fuzzy or appears to blur.
+- The image on the TV is fuzzy or appears to blur.

 - TV retains the image for a few moments when you change the channel.